masinde70/masinde70/README.md

 ### Hi there.
 I'm Masinde 👋

+I am a Computer Engineer.
+I studied masters of computer engineering in Åbo Akademi University.
+I have been working as an assistant researcher at Åbo Akademi University.
+I am interested and curious to learn new technologies which can add value to life.
+This is all done through research and hands on.

 - :zap: I love Engineering Mathematics, programming(C/C++, Python, CUDA), data science,DSP, Embedded systems programming, Industrial Analytics and teaching
 - 🌱 I’m exploring Machine Learning algorithms